elucian/bee/syntax/composite.md

 fail my_error;
 ```

-Replace operator "?" can be used to customize the error message:
+Template modifier "?" can be used to customize the error message:

 **example**
 ```